ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 Another ultra difficult map heads to Project Loved's way as [ralsricat](https://osu.ppy.sh/users/12318332) debuts with their (\*coughs\* this is a long one) [Mori Calliope - Excuse My Rudeness, But Could You Please RIP (ReeK's "Dude Whats A Genre" Remix)](https://osu.ppy.sh/beatmapsets/1595773#osu) for this month.
 If you're wondering, yes, it *was* really important that I typed out the full name, as we here at Project Loved will do anything for Mori Calliope...

-With that out of the way, this map is a classic take on the infamous mechtech (mechanical + technical for those who are still unaware... keep up with the times and check out an OWC mappool showcase or two 🙄) skillset that feels like the perfect blend between control and strain.
+With that out of the way, this map is a classic take on the infamous mechtech (mechanical + technical for those who are still unaware... keep up with the times and check out an OWC mappool showcase or two 🙄) skill set that feels like the perfect blend between control and strain.
 There's a ton of diffs for you to have fun with the aim, or the streams, or the sliders, or the flow, or... you get what I mean.

 Make sure to give it a play, and vote YES on this map!! (yattaaaa wwwww)